ncatlab/nlab-content/pages/5/2/7/6/6725/content.md

 After [[KK-reduction]] to [[5d supergravity]] there is a corresponding 5d mechanism, see the references [there](5-dimensional+supergravity#ReferencesHWCompactification).

-Disucussion of the [[duality between heterotic and type I string theory]] includes
+Discussion of the [[duality between heterotic and type I string theory]] includes

 * {#APT98} I. Antoniadis, H. Partouche, T.R.
 Taylor, _Lectures on Heterotic-Type I Duality_, Nucl.Phys.Proc.Suppl.
 61A (1998) 58-71; Nucl.Phys.Proc.Suppl.
 67 (1998) 3-1